austinrosh/austinrosh.github.io/_posts/project-posts/2023-08-22-fundamentals-of-antenna-arrays.md

 $$

 ### Broadside Arrays
 Broadside arrays are defined as those with a maximum radiation directed normal to the axis of the array.
-For a broadside array, it is desired o have the direction of maximum radiation directed towards $\theta_0 = 90^{\circ}$.
+For a broadside array, it is desired to have the direction of maximum radiation directed towards $\theta_0 = 90^{\circ}$.
 This means that th maximum of the array factor occurs when

 $$
 \psi = kdcos\theta + \beta|_{\theta=90^{\circ}} = \beta = 0 \tag{7}